Posted: Tue 2nd Jan 2024

-Rundle-Wood recommends creating a really specific ideal customer persona that includes a name, job titles and habits when you start trying to promote your business.
+Tim recommends creating a really specific ideal customer persona that includes a name, job titles and habits when you start trying to promote your business.
 He uses aspirational personas that reflect a small part of his customer base, but that the rest of his target customers aspire to.

-Stefan Allesch-Taylor started Department of Coffee and Social Affairs on a bootstrap budget and claims it was the fastest growing coffee business in the UK.
+Entrepreneur Stefan Allesch-Taylor CBE started Department of Coffee and Social Affairs on a bootstrap budget and claims it was the fastest growing coffee business in the UK.
 He believes it's important for small businesses to be disruptive to stand out from their bigger competitors.

 It helps to remember that big isn't always better from a consumer standpoint.
 If there were 500 Department of Coffee shops in the UK, for example, it would be regarded as a chain and viewed differently.
+Stefan explains:

-"As an overall business plan, growing for the sake of growing isn't always the best way," Allesch-Taylor explained.
-"You have to listen to your consumer.
-Our customers recognise that specialty coffee has to be speciality coffee, so commoditising what we do would be a terrible mistake."
+"As an overall business plan, growing for the sake of growing isn't always the best way.
+You have to listen to your consumer.
+Our customers recognise that speciality coffee has to be speciality coffee, so commoditising what we do would be a terrible mistake."

 Play to people's emotions

 London-based EL&N Café has done this by creating a space that gets people talking online.
-Their café is covered from floor to ceiling in faux flowers and has become an Instagram hotspot, with people queuing to have their selfies taken.
+Its café is covered from floor to ceiling in faux flowers and has become an Instagram hotspot, with people queuing to have their selfies taken.